MicrosoftDocs/visualstudio-docs/docs/rtvs/getting-started-with-r.md

     plot(density(pop), main = "Population Density", xlab = "X", ylab = "")
     ```

-1. To quickly see the results, select all the code (Ctrl-A), then press Ctrl-Enter or right-click and select **Execute In Interactive**.
+1. To quickly see the results, select all the code (Ctrl+A), then press Ctrl+Enter or right-click and select **Execute In Interactive**.
 This enters all the selected code in the interactive window as if you typed it directly, showing the result in a plot window:

     ![Display of a plot in Visual Studio](media/getting-started-08-plot1.png)

 > [!Tip]
-> Learn the patter of making editing, selecting everything with Ctrl-A, and then pressing Ctrl-Enter to quickly run the code.
+> Learn the patter of making editing, selecting everything with Ctrl+A, and then pressing Ctrl+Enter to quickly run the code.
 This is much more efficient than using the mouse for the same operations.
 >
 > In addition, you can drag and drop the plot window out of the Visual Studio frame and place it whenever else you want on your display.
 This allows you to easily resize the plot window to the dimensions you want and then save it to an image or PDF file.